shivamottaghi/memory-game/README.md

 - [x] create img elements
 - [x] assign img urls in a loop and append them to the divs
 - [x] take the display img codes out of event listener so that you can use it later
+- [ ] write a function to append flip box into the divs
+  - [ ] first add all the page structure by js so that you can add levels and increase the number of cards
+  - [ ] add flip box classes to css then apply them to the divs in order
 - [ ] make the images to be shown for 5s and then flip them back
 ## html
 - [x] add bootstrap to your page